Rate of escape of the conditioned two-dimensional simple random walk: Abstract

 where $(\s_t)_{t\geq 0}$ is the process defined by linear interpolation of the sequence $(\s_n)_{n\geq 0}$.

 Also, with probability not smaller than $1-\eps$:

 \end{theo}

 \begin{rem} We can be more precise about the value of constant~$\alpha$ in Theorem~\ref{th-couplingv1}.
-Indeed, its proof (which is to be found in section~\ref{sec-couplingproof}) shows that any $\alpha>27$ works.
+Indeed, its proof (which is to be found in Section~\ref{sec-couplingproof}) shows that any $\alpha>27$ works.
 However, we stress that we have no reason to believe that the above would have to be sharp. \end{rem}

-\begin{rem} The choice of $\rho_0=\exp(-\gamma_{\rm EM}-\frac32\ln 2)$ comes from the asymptotic expression~\eqref{asympta}.
-Indeed, it is the only choice which guarantees that
+\begin{rem} According to Theorem \ref{th-CC22}, all processes~$\hW^\rho$ have the same large-$t$ behaviour: this was proved using the Brownian invariance.
+Due to transience, it is also possible to show this fact essentialy in the spirit of Section~\ref{s_nothit_A}.
+Thus the choice of $\rho_0=\exp(-\gamma_{\rm EM}-\frac32\ln 2)$ is mostly technical.
+In fact, it comes from the asymptotic expression~\eqref{asympta}: it is indeed the only choice which guarantees that

 as $|x|$ goes to infinity.
-Even though, essentially in the spirit of section~\ref{s_nothit_A}, it is possible to show that, even without space-time rescaling, all processes~$\hW^\rho$ have the same large-$t$ behaviour due to transience, we will see in the proofs that $\hW=\hW^{\rho_0}$ is the ``right one'' for comparison with~$\s$, since it has almost the same transition probabilities between certain concentric ``levels''. \end{rem}
+We will see in the proofs that $\hW=\hW^{\rho_0}$ is the ``right one'' for comparison with~$\s$, since it has almost the same transition probabilities between certain concentric ``levels'': this will be explained further in Remark~\ref{rem:rho02}, in Section~\ref{sec-coupling}. \end{rem}